Excerion/excerion.github.io/blog/_posts/2018-02-14-my-experience-at-FOSDEM.markdown

 ---
 I was present at FOSDEM recently.
 This was my first time visiting an open-source convention.
 I'm going to document the experience here.

 I went with a couple of friends.
 We left from Utrecht in the center of the Netherlands.
-The first talk we wanted to see started around 10:30, so we left early in the morning.
+The first talk we wanted to see started at 10:30, so we left early in the morning.

+After arriving, we had some time to familiarize ourselves with the area and sit down for a cup of coffee.
+We also got the schedule for the day from a stand.
+This was